Rachele Baldi

-Rachele Baldi (/it/; born 2 October 1994) is an Italian professional footballer who plays as a goalkeeper for Serie A club Inter Milan, on loan from Fiorentina, and the Italy women's national team.
-She previously played for Empoli.
+Rachele Baldi (/it/; born 2 October 1994) is an Italian professional footballer who plays as a goalkeeper for Serie A club Roma and the Italy national team.

 Club career

 Baldi spent the first 9 years of her senior football career playing within her home region of Tuscany, among various clubs in the area.
 She openly wrote on her emotional ties to Empoli when she decided to leave Tuscany in 2020.
 After speculating on moving to play football abroad in a foreign league, Baldi decided to stay in Italy and move to Roma.

 During Baldi's first season with Roma, she struggled to impose herself as a first-team regular at the club.
 Baldi made just 9 league appearances in the 2020–21 Serie A season, keeping an 11.1% clean sheet percentage in the league.

 On 30 May 2021, Baldi received a Coppa Italia winner's medal after Roma won the trophy by beating AC Milan in the final.